lastmeta/maestro_tcl/readme.md

 - **server**.tcl
 	- (must run first)
-- **naisen**.tcl
+- **maestro**.tcl
 	- (must run before simulation scripts)
 - /simulations/**numberline**.tcl (demo simulation)
 	- (must run after all naisen.tcl)
 - **user**.tcl

-In this demo Maestro will explore the numberline learning how to traverse it using four motor commands.
+In this demo Maestro will explore a numberline from 000 to 999 learning how to traverse it using four motor commands.

-To use Maestro with other things at this point one must build an interface to their environment using numberline.tcl as an guide.
-Maestro will communicate actions to the environment.
-It has 99 actions ranging from 1 to 99. action 0 is reserved for an error message and is currently not used.
+To use Maestro with systems other than the included simulation one must build an interface to their environment, connecting it to the server on port 9900 (use numberline.tcl as a guide).
+Maestro will send actions to and get states (or input) from the environment.
+It has unlimited actions, but defaults at 4.
+The more actions Maestro has available to it, the less efficient it is at exploring its environment.
+Actions are mere numbers such as 1 or 2 or 3 or 4.

 ## User Commands - Behavior ##